cs3157/recitations/recitation-1.md

 - Each program has a fairly simple to use GUI for connecting, so the relevant information is just:
   - Username: your_uni
-  - Password: your click password
+  - Password: your clic password
   - Remote server: clic-lab.cs.columbia.edu
 - Click connect and you'll be in a remote shell session on a random machine in the clic cluster.

-Also note, if you ever need to connect to a specific machine in the clic cluster (this will be necessary if you want multiple sessions on the same machine) just use `ssh you_uni@machine.clic.cs.columbia.edu`
+Also note, if you ever need to connect to a specific machine in the clic cluster (this will be necessary if you want multiple sessions on the same machine) just use `ssh your_uni@machine.clic.cs.columbia.edu`

 ## Basic UNIX ##